prettydiff/biddle/readme.md

 * `node biddle/biddle.js get http://example.com/application.js ../downloads/example.com`

 ## Supported commands

-Commands are the third command line argument, second if the optional *node* argument is absent.
+Commands are the third command line argument, or second if the optional *node* argument is absent.
 Commands are case insensitive.

+### get
-* **get** Merely downloads the requested resource and saves it as a file with the same filename.
+Merely downloads the requested resource and saves it as a file with the same filename.
 If the filename is not provided in the URI the final directory up to the domain name will become the filename, and if for some reason that doesn't work the default filename is *download.xxx*.

+Download a file to the default location, which is the provided *downloads* directory.
+`node biddle.js get http://google.com`

+### hash
-* **hash** Provides a SHA512 hash against a resource.
+Provides a SHA512 hash against a resource.

+### help
-* **help** Prints the readme.md file contents to console in a human friendly way.
+Prints the readme.md file contents to console in a human friendly way.

+### install
-* **install** (not written yet) Downloads the requested resource, but decompresses and unpackages the tarball before writing files to disk.
+(not written yet)
+Downloads the requested resource, but decompresses and unpackages the tarball before writing files to disk.

+### publish
-* **publish** (not written yet) Writes a tar.bz2 file with version number to the publications directory.
+(not written yet)
+Writes a tar.bz2 file with version number to the publications directory.

 ## Dependencies